 - A growing body of literature suggests that ayahuasca use is a promising therapeutic option for people who suffer from treatment-resistant depression

-If you struggle with a substance use disorder contact The Recovery Village Palm Beach to speak to a representative about how professional addiction treatment can help.
+If you struggle with a substance use disorder contact The Recovery Village Palm Beach at Baptist Health to speak to a representative about how professional addiction treatment can help.
 You deserve a healthier future, call today.

 Barker, Steven A. “N, N-Dimethyltryptamine (DMT), an Endogenous Hallucinogen: Past, Present, and Future Research to Determine Its Role and Function.”
 Frontiers in Neuroscience, August 2018.
 Accessed July 22, 2019.